chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_directory_syntax.rst

      action :create
    end

-Also, a variable can be used to define the directory, and then that variable can be used within the recipe itself:
+A variable may be used to define a directory, and then again within the recipe itself:

 .. code-block:: ruby